aasparks/cryptopals-py-rkt/readme.md

 #### 28. Implement a SHA-1 Keyed MAC - :ballot_box_with_check:

+I implemented SHA-1 myself because I'm an overachiever :smirk:

+I was able to implement SHA-1 in Racket as a function, rather than a class (unlike the Mersenne Twister), but the Python solution was still a class.

 #### 29. Break a SHA-1 Keyed MAC Using Length Extension - :ballot_box_with_check:

 #### 30. Break an MD4 Keyed MAC Using Length Extension - :ballot_box_with_check:

+This one took a while because I implemented MD4 myself as well (at this point, why not?).
+The solution itself was almost identical to the previous one.

 #### 31. Implement and Break HMAC-SHA1 with an Artificial Timing Leak - :ballot_box_with_check:

+The Python solution works very well.
+In Racket, I couldn't get it to work using the web api because the messages would have random lag about every 5-10 requests.
+I can't figure out why this happens or how to fix it, so for now, it uses simple function calls to simulate web requests, which is admittedly a bad solution.

 #### 32. Break HMAC-SHA1 with a Slightly Less Artificial Timing Leak - :ballot_box_with_check:

+The Python solution worked for a delay as low as 15ms.
+The Racket solution only worked for a delay down to 30ms, which seems weird considering that solution isn't using the web framework.
+The improved solutions are also very different.
+Python made it all the way to 1ms (to my amazement), but the Racket solution works for 20ms.
+I need to spend a lot more time on this one.
+Shelving for now...

 ### Set 5 - Diffie-Hellman and Friends :x: